-To be admitted into the LOD program, students are required to have earned a Bachelor's degree in a relevant field such as Management or Business with a minimum of a 3.0 cumulative GPA from an accredited college or university and a TOEFL score of 550 or equivalent.
+To be admitted into the MS LOD program, students are required to have earned a Bachelor's degree in a relevant field such as Business with a minimum of a 3.0 cumulative GPA from an accredited college or university and a TOEFL score of 550 or equivalent.
+Applicants with a degree in an area other than business but have relevant work experience or professional qualifications, may be considered.